 Pre-existing depression may emerge or worsen during use of benzodiazepines including lorazepam.
 Ativan (lorazepam) is not recommended for use in patients with a primary depressive disorder or psychosis.

 Use of benzodiazepines, including lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression.
-(See PRECAUTIONS, Clinically Significant Drug Interactions)
+(See PRECAUTIONS: DRUG INTERACTIONS, Clinically Significant Drug Interactions).

 Use of benzodiazepines, including lorazepam, may lead to physical and psychological dependence.